-Class of 1942 Endowed Term Professor of German
+Class of 1965 Endowed Term Professor of German

-Simon Richter is Professor of Germanic Languages and Literatures and member of the Graduate Groups in Comparative Literature, Perry World House faculty fellow and faculty fellow of the Penn Institute of Urban Research, faculty advisory board member of the Water Center at Penn and affiliated with the Programs in Cinema Studies, Environmental Humanities, and Gender, Sexuality, and Women's Studies.
-Courses he has recently taught include: “Water Worlds: Cultural Responses to Sea Level Rise and Catastrophic Flooding”; "Forest Worlds: Mapping the Arboreal Imaginary"; "Writing in Dark Times"; "Erinnerungsorte/Places of Memory"; and "Floating/Sinking: Phenomenologies of Coastal Urban Resilience."
+Simon Richter is a scholar of German and Dutch literature and culture.
+He is a member of the Graduate Group in Comparative Literature, a faculty fellow of Perry World House and of the Penn Institute of Urban Research, a faculty advisory board member of the Water Center at Penn, and affiliated with the Programs in Cinema and Media Studies, Penn Program in Environmental Humanities, and Gender, Sexuality, and Women's Studies.
+Courses he has recently taught include: “Water Worlds: Cultural Responses to Sea Level Rise and Catastrophic Flooding”; "Forest Worlds: Mapping the Arboreal Imaginary"; "Writing in Dark Times"; "Erinnerungsorte/Places of Memory"; and "The Long Eighteenth Century."
 From 2014-2019, Richter directed a hybrid online/study abroad course called "Comparative Cultures of Sustainability in Germany and the Netherlands," which involved an intensive study visit to Berlin and Rotterdam.
 Click here for a short video about the program, read an article about the program in Omnia, or read about a visit to a floating farm in Rotterdam.
+He currently offers a Penn Global Seminar on "Comparative Cultures of Resilience in the Netherlands and the US," which involves a study trip to the Netherlands.

-Simon's research focuses on cultural aspects of the climate emergency, especially with regard to resilience, adaptation, and sustainability in Germany, Indonesia, the Netherlands, and the United States.
+Simon's research focuses on cultural aspects of the climate emergency, especially with regard to resilience, adaptation, and sustainability in Germany, Indonesia, the Netherlands (includimg the islands of the Dutch Caribbean), and the United States.
 As an environmental humanist, Richter engages in activities that blur distinctions between traditional scholarship, urban design, and environmental activism.
 In 2018/19, he was a member of One Resilient Semarang, an international team of urban designers, hydrological engineers, ecologists, and urban and environmental activists from Indonesia, the Netherlands and the United States.
 One Resilient was one of two winners in the Water as Leverage urban design competition for Semarang, Indonesia, a coastal city in Northern Java that is rapidly subsiding and facing numerous water challenges.
 As an "embedded humanist," Simon provided intercultural expertise and critical and creative feedback about the design process.
 He blogged about the role of storytelling in international policy and design transfer for the IHE Delft Institute for International Water Education: "The Dutch International Water Sector Needs Storytellers."
 In 2020, he joined One Architecture's team in the Resilience by Design program for the Metropolitan Region of Amsterdam.
 For a statement on this new pragmatic direction in the environmental humanities, read "Wissenschaft in the Age of Sea Level Rise: What Water Teaches."
 In "The Translation of Polder: Water Management in the Netherlands and Indonesia," Simon does a deep dive into the cultural history of the polder.
 As Poldergeist, he tweets about life below sea level.

 At Penn, Simon is a "climate emergency gadfly."
 His goal is to raise awareness about the climate emergency and to motivate people and institutions to take unprecedented action.
 Along with other faculty and students, he argues for the inclusion of the climate emergency as a fundamental starting point for all education.
 In September 2019, he organized a series of twenty 1.5 Minute Climate Lectures.
 Click here for a short video mashup.
 In September 2020, he worked with a team of students, staff and faculty to organize the first ever Climate Week at Penn.
 You can read about it here.
 Simon is a member of the faculty senate committee on the institutional response to the climate emergency.
 He co-authored Bring it Home: Practical Ways for Penn Faculty and Staff to Respond to the Climate Emergency.